Correlating Local Quantum Reality with Causally Disconnected Choices: EXPERIMENTAL RESULTS ON QUANTUM COMPUTERS

-The QST was run in two different stages of the circuit (vertical dashed lines in Fig.~\ref{fig:qcircuit}) for both configurations QWP$_{\text{out}}$ and QWP$_{\text{in}}$.
+The QST was executed at two distinct stages of the circuit (indicated by vertical dashed lines in Fig.~\ref{fig:qcircuit}) for the QWP$_{\text{out}}$ and QWP$_{\text{in}}$ configurations.
 The first run, referred to as QST$_b$, was performed when the system is in the state $\ket{\Psi_2^\text{ out(in)}}$.
-The second run, denoted QST$_{\epsilon_{1,2}}$, was performed at the output of the MZI, when the system state is $\ket{\Psi_5^\text{ out(in)}}$.
+The subsequent run, labeled QST$_{\epsilon_{k}}$, took place at the MZI output, where the state of the system is $\ket{\Psi_5^\text{ out(in)}}$.
 In both cases, we performed the QST of $\mathcal{A}$ after the PBS$_{A}$, with $a$ and $B$ discarded.
 In the first case, we calculated the irreality of $b$ and in the second case we obtained the irrealities of the atomic energies $\epsilon_1$ and $\epsilon_2$.
-The results are shown, respectively, in Figs.~\ref{fig:irr}~(a) and \ref{fig:irr}~(b).
-It is well known that current \cite{IBMQ} quantum computers still have associated errors due to couplings with the environment as well as thermal imperfections and imperfections of the devices \cite{ErrorSource}.
-Because of this, we use Qiskit tools to mitigate \cite{qiskit} the errors obtained in the demonstration points.
-The treatment significantly improved our demonstrative results which are seen to agree fairly well with the theory and validates our claim that there is correlation of the quantum reality of the observables in Bob's laboratory with causally disconnected choices made at Alice's laboratory.
+The results are shown, respectively, in Figs.~\ref{fig:irr}~(a) and \ref{fig:irr}~(b), where the $\theta$ parameter controls the amount of initial entanglement between the polarization of $\mathcal{A}$ and $\mathcal{B}$.
+It is well known that current \cite{IBMQ} quantum computers still have associated errors due to couplings with the environment, as well as thermal imperfections and imperfections of devices \cite{Papic2023}.
+Because of this, we use Qiskit tools to mitigate \cite{McKay2018} the errors obtained at the demonstration points.
+In particular, the substantial variation in the data obtained in Fig.~\ref{fig:irr}~(b) arises due to a greater depth of the quantum circuit, particularly for the CNOT gates used to simulate the PAI.
+Systems developed by IBM automatically integrate SWAP gates dependent on qubit interconnections to facilitate correlation gates between qubits.
+This often results in a further deepened quantum circuit, which can also ultimately be affected by the loss of the system's coherence.
+The demonstrative results are seen to agree fairly well with the theory and validate our claim that there is a correlation of the quantum reality of the observables in Bob's laboratory with causally disconnected choices made at Alice's laboratory.
+The results show that the elements of reality of the path and the atoms' energies are impacted by different quantum resources, namely quantum coherence and quantum discord, respectively.
+Moreover, the degree of irreality in each case was always numerically equal to the amount of entanglement encoded in the initial state.

-In conclusion, our experiment on IBMQ simulates the possibility of a nonlocal form of reality correlation in quantum systems considering an operational quantum reality quantifier, opening up new avenues for investigating the nature of reality within the realm of quantum information processing.
-We hope that our results may motivate researchers to implement our experiment proposal in actual optical settings, thus closing the locality loophole that we have in our IBMQ demonstration.
-Methods to close the ``freedom of choice'' loophole are also available~\cite{ma2013}.
-It is worth mentioning that if one allows Alice to classically communicate her choices and results to Bob before his procedures, then one would have a time-like interval between events.
-It would then be possible to argue that Alice can exert causal control over elements of reality at a distance.